 API lifecycle management is related to -- but not the same as -- application lifecycle management (ALM).
 The primary difference between the two terms is that APIs extend beyond an application and may, in fact, link many applications into a cooperative ecosystem.

 There are two possible ways to integrate API lifecycle management into ALM.
-The first is to use API lifecycle management to identify how an API's exposure affects application integration.
+The is to use API lifecycle management to identify how an API's exposure affects application integration.
 The second is to set up your ALM so that it automatically evaluates any API change and determines the impact.
 If you're already using ALM, the latter won't affect your development processes as much.
 But overall, the best approach is to start any application change process with an assessment of API impact.
 Then, use that impact analysis to identify the full scope of how the applications that use that API change.

 Never forget your APIs